-The scope of robotic gynecologic procedures using this robotic system ranges from tubal ligation to ovarian cystectomy to myomectomy to radical hysterectomy with lymphadenectomy.
+The scope of robotic gynecologic procedures using the da Vinci® robotic system ranges from tubal ligation to ovarian cystectomy to myomectomy to radical hysterectomy with lymphadenectomy.

 This robot, the first FDA approved device for gynecologic surgery, has an advantage of a three-dimensional field, greater surgical precision, decreased fatigue and tension tremor, as well as added wrist motion for improved dexterity and ease of suturing.